The Visual Arts Panel (VAP) provides advice on Council’s Art and Heritage Collection and public art.

 Public art is a growing and changing form of contemporary art that presents a range of opportunities and challenges for Council.
 Public art may be commissioned and produced by various means including by Council, community groups, artists and private developers.
 Council’s first Public Art Policy 2015-20 and Guidelines for Public Art in Private Development in Yarra were adopted on Tuesday 3 March 2015.

 Council is advised on cultural matters by the Yarra Arts Advisory Committee (YAARTS).
-The Visual Arts Panel (VAP) is a sub-committee of YAARTS.
+The Visual Arts Panel (VAP) is a working group of YAARTS.
 The Panel provides a formal mechanism for Council to seek specialist advice as required on matters related to the management of the Collection and public art.

 Visual Arts Panel Membership

-Yarra Councillors Danae Bosler and Mike McEvoy are members of the committee.
+Yarra Councillors Sophie Wade (Mayor) and Gabrielle de Vietri are members of the committee.